vagrawal/gsoc-progress/vagrawal/progress.md

 # 29 July

 Got some results and I am working on refactoring the code and writing documentation, so that other people can test it easily.
-Progress might be slow for the next two days because I will not be in my home.
+Progress is likely to be slow for the next two days because I will not be in my home.

+# 30 July

+I couldn't get any time today, so no progress today.